Grazfather/PracticalBinaryAnalysisLabs/chapter2/README.md

 > representation versus its representation in memory.
 What are the major
 > differences?

-he segments are mapped based on their address and flags, and the loader only has to worry about mapping and copying them as appropriate.
+The segments are mapped based on their address and flags, and the loader only has to worry about mapping and copying them as appropriate.
 The sections were already mapped into the proper location in the file at link time to overlap with the segment to which they belong.

 ## 3. C and C++ Binaries